Deployment of Novu

 Before you deploy, make sure the following are in place:

-* ✅ [Infrastruction setup](/operations/deployment/_archive/deployment-instructions/infrastructure-setup.md) is completed.
+* ✅ [Infrastructure setup](/operations/deployment/infrastructure-setup/production-automation.md) is completed.

 * ✅ [Environment](/operations/deployment/infrastructure-setup/environment-setup-multi-node.md) has been setup with common resources installed.